hpcleuven/VscDocumentation/source/brussel/tier1_sofia_changelog.rst

 2026-07-09
 ----------

-* planned intervention on the cooling system
+* Planned intervention on the cooling system.
-* compute nodes shut down for 6 hours (unscheduled) to fix a new water leak in the cooling system
+* Compute nodes shut down for 6 hours (unscheduled) to fix a new water leak in the cooling system.

 2026-07-07